 While being the capital of Greece, Athens has less than a million residents as of today.
-They have a population of around 660,000 people and growing.
+The population of greater Athens is over 3 million people and growing.
 More and more expats are coming to this city, feeling that this is the best time to flood Athens and become a part of a growing society that will rebuild the economy of Greece.
 Yes, Greece is not having the best times in its history right now.
 While the financial crisis had a substantial negative impact on the country’s economy, Greece had already got through the toughest times.
 It may be the best time to move to Athens right now.
 Let us show you the benefits of this fantastic city.

-The current state of Greece economy cannot be called great.
-Their business is not going well, and some may even call them one of the poorest countries in Europe.
-However, their economy is recovering from the recent struggle, and the overall trend is good.
-This may be the best time to invest in properties in Greece and then benefit from the economic growth of this country.
-Therefore, the Athens region may be your best bet and investment opportunities.
+The current state of Greece’s economy cannot be called great.
+The business in the country is not going well, and some may even call it one of the poorest countries in Europe.
+However, the economy is recovering from the recent struggle, and the overall trend is good.
+This may be the best time to invest in property in Greece and benefit from the economic growth of this country later.
+Therefore, the Athens region may be your best bet for investment opportunities.
 Athens is considered a financial and transport hub of the country.
-The economy of Athens mostly benefits from tourists and sea resorts, seaports, etc. For example, Piraeus seaport is fundamental for the business and economy growth of Athens.
-Athens citizens are mostly employed in the service industry.
-The city has factories, mills, and production companies that develop metal goods, machinery, chemicals, tobacco, textile, petrol, etc.
+The economy of Athens mostly benefits from tourists and sea resorts, seaports, etc. For example, Piraeus seaport is fundamental for the business and economic growth of Athens.
+The residents of the city are mostly employed in the service industry.
+It also has factories, mills, and production companies that extract and produce metal goods, machinery, chemicals, tobacco, textile, and petrol.

-Living in Athens means seeing the ancient marbles like Parthenon, Acropolis, Ancient Agora, and other famous landmarks of Greece history.
-This creates a great bond between the local citizens and their home.
+Living in Athens means seeing ancient landmarks like the Parthenon, Acropolis, Ancient Agora, and other famous monuments of Greece history.
+This creates a great bond between the local citizens and their homeplace.
 Athens has plenty of museums, old theaters, cinemas, and bars.
 The entertainment life of an average Athens resident is fun and exciting.
 When we talk about the attractions and entertainment venues, Athens can be called an easy-going city with a vibe of relaxation and fun.
-Since there are many tourists coming to Athens to see the landmarks, you’ll have to find yourself an apartment that is located far from the most popular tourist attractions.
+Since there are many tourists coming to Athens to see the landmarks, you’d have to find yourself an apartment that is located far from the most popular tourist attractions.

-When you live in Athens, you’ve got several options for transportation: Metro, Bus, Train, Tram, Taxi, Car.
-City metro system has 3 lines and covers the urban areas of the city.
+When you live in Athens, you’ve got several options for transportation — metro, bus, train, tram, and car.
+The city metro system has three lines and covers the urban areas of the city.
 Stations are spotless; trains are tidy as well.
-An average one-way ticket will cost you less than 1 Euro.
-Just like in Germany, you have to buy a ticket at the station and validate it at the station.
+An average one-way ticket will cost you less than 1 euro.
+Just like in Germany, you have to buy a ticket and validate it at the station.
 More than 300 bus lines cover the city and will take you wherever you may need to commute daily.
 Work, education, entertainment — Athens buses will take care of it.
-They also have electric buses which means that Athens local government cares about the environment and progress.
-Athens Trains serve more than 48 stations.
-They cover the routes that are not covered by the buses and the metro system.
-Since Athens has a poor road infrastructure, it’s more popular here to take a taxi rather than own/ rent a car.
+They also have electric buses, which means that Athens’s local government cares about the environment and progress.
+Trains in Athens serve more than 48 stations.
+They fill in the routes that are not covered by the buses and the metro system.
 Make sure you make the most out of the Athens trains.
 They will take you to the suburbs and closest cities.
+Since Athens has a poor road infrastructure, it’s more popular here to take a taxi rather than own or rent a car.

-Before you start browsing available Athens apartments, we want to let you know a few critical tips that may help you with that.
-Finding apartments in Athens, Greece is easier if you do not use the brokers, real estate agents, and other types of middlemen.
-You’ll have to deal with authorized and not-licensed brokers; this is quite a headache.
-Greeks and foreigners can own Athens apartments for rent.
-Usually, foreigners rent out their places for short-term vocational purposes.
-Locals prefer to rent their homes on the long-term and keep the cash-flow coming without the need for constant adjustments.
+Before you start browsing available apartments in Athens, we want to let you know a few critical tips that may help you with that.
+Finding apartments in Athens, Greece, is easier if you do not use the brokers, real estate agents, and other types of intermediaries.
+You’ll have to deal with unauthorized and not-licensed brokers, which can be quite a headache.
+Both Greeks and foreigners can own Athens apartments for rent.
+Usually, foreigners rent out their places for short-term vacational purposes.
+Locals prefer to rent their homes long-term and enjoy the steady cash flow without the need for constant adjustments.
 We do not recommend apartment hunting in the regions close to the Albania border and other areas on the outskirts of Greece.
-Some of these areas will require you to get the authorization to rent or buy a property.
-Summing things up, you should look for an apartment from a local landlord, avoid middlemen and aim for urban areas.
+Some of these areas will require you to get authorization to rent or buy a property.
+Summing things up, you should look for an apartment from a local landlord, avoid mediators, and aim for urban areas.

 This is the area where most of the aspired musicians, theater actors, and creative personalities tend to settle down and rent a place.
 It is a quite popular neighborhood, so finding an apartment for rent in Kato Petralona can be a challenge.
 However, if you’re a fan of music gigs at the previously active factory or merely a sucker for the urban jungle — that’s the best neighborhood for you.